reach-sh/reach-lang/docs/dev/src/tut/rps/index.md

 ```

-+ Line 93 asserts that the outcome is never draw, which is trivially true because otherwise the `{!reach} while` loop would not have exited.
++ Line 93 asserts that the outcome is never draw, which is trivially true because otherwise the `{!rsh} while` loop would not have exited.
 + Line 104 transfers the funds to the winner.